-[One of the following shall apply, depending on where the Retained Volumes are on the EPMI purchase or sale side][Notwithstanding the termination of the Party A Purchase Transactions as herein provided or the release set forth in above, Party A and EPMI shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the Party A Purchase Transactions as of the Effective Date and the rights of each of Party A and EPMI with respect to such payments and invoices shall be processed until paid in full and the respective rights of EPMI and Party A with respect to such invoices shall be preserved.
-Furthermore, EPMI and Party A expressly acknowledge and agree that the assignment set forth above shall not apply to or affect, and the respective rights of EPMI and Party A as against each other shall be reserved without prejudice whatsoever as to the Retained Volumes (as defined below), and that for the purposes of this Agreement the Retained Volumes have been expressly excluded from the Party A Purchase Transactions.][Notwithstanding the assignment of the EPMI Purchase Transactions as herein provided or the release set forth in above, Party B and EPMI shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the EPMI Purchase Transactions as of the Effective Date and the rights of each of Party B and EPMI with respect to such payments and invoices shall be processed until paid in full and the respective rights of EPMI and Party B with respect to such invoices shall be preserved.
+[One of the following shall apply, depending on where the Retained Volumes are on the EPMI purchase or sale side][Retained Volumes on the EPMI Sale Side with Party A - Notwithstanding the termination of the Party A Purchase Transactions as herein provided or the release set forth in above, Party A and EPMI shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the Party A Purchase Transactions as of the Effective Date and the rights of each of Party A and EPMI with respect to such payments and invoices shall be processed until paid in full and the respective rights of EPMI and Party A with respect to such invoices shall be preserved.
+Furthermore, EPMI and Party A expressly acknowledge and agree that the assignment set forth above shall not apply to or affect, and the respective rights of EPMI and Party A as against each other shall be reserved without prejudice whatsoever as to the Retained Volumes (as defined below), and that for the purposes of this Agreement the Retained Volumes have been expressly excluded from the Party A Purchase Transactions.][Retained Volumes on the EPMI Purchase Side with Party B - Notwithstanding the assignment of the EPMI Purchase Transactions as herein provided or the release set forth in above, Party B and EPMI shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the EPMI Purchase Transactions as of the Effective Date and the rights of each of Party B and EPMI with respect to such payments and invoices shall be processed until paid in full and the respective rights of EPMI and Party B with respect to such invoices shall be preserved.
 Furthermore, EPMI and Party B expressly acknowledge and agree that the assignment set forth above shall not apply to or affect, and the respective rights of EPMI and Party B as against each other shall be reserved without prejudice whatsoever as to the Retained Volumes, and that for the purposes of this Agreement the Retained Volumes have been expressly excluded from the EPMI Purchase Transactions.

 Termination of Party A Purchase Transactions[; Reaffirmation of Retained Volumes].
-In consideration of the assignment by EPMI of the EPMI Purchase Transactions and [any other consideration recited in Section 7], the Party A Purchase Transactions shall be terminated and of no further force or effect effective as of and from the Effective Date; [In certain transactions, a transaction for a portion of the volumes will remain in place; this language provides an amendment to the applicable confirmations.
-Notwithstanding the foregoing, EPMI and Party A expressly acknowledge and agree that such termination shall not apply to or affect, and the respective rights of EPMI and Party A as against each other shall be reserved without prejudice whatsoever as to [portion of transaction that remains in force] (the "Retained Volumes"), and that the Retained Volumes have been expressly excluded from the Party A Purchase Transactions.
+In consideration of the assignment by EPMI of the EPMI Purchase Transactions and [any other consideration recited in Section 7], the Party A Purchase Transactions shall be terminated and of no further force or effect effective as of and from the Effective Date; [Insert the following language if there are Retained Volumes - Notwithstanding the foregoing, EPMI and Party A expressly acknowledge and agree that such termination shall not apply to or affect, and the respective rights of EPMI and Party A as against each other shall be reserved without prejudice whatsoever as to [portion of transaction that remains in force] (the "Retained Volumes"), and that the Retained Volumes have been expressly excluded from the Party A Purchase Transactions.
 For sake of certainty, EPMI and Party A expressly acknowledge and agree that on and after the Effective Date, [insert amendment language for applicable confirm], as so modified [identify transaction and confirm] shall remain in full force and effect in accordance with the Party A Purchase Agreement, and that with respect to the Retained Volumes, EPMI and Party A hereby agree to reaffirm such transaction on the date hereof.

 [Other Consideration].
 In consideration of the settlement, assignment, and assumption transactions as described above, on the Effective Date ______________.